Universal Fault-Tolerant Quantum Computing with Stabiliser Codes: Non-ELNP Fault-Tolerant Quantum Channels

-Throughout this paper, we have generally required logical operator implementations to be unconditionally fault-tolerant -- fault-tolerant with respect to all thresholded decoders.
-This is natural since it allows us to associate sets of fault-tolerant logical operator implementations with code families, rather than requiring a different analysis for each possible decoder.
-It also follows the lead of most previous approaches to fault tolerance and so is appropriate for contextualising most of these approaches, as is evident from Sec.~\ref{Sec:IV} and Appendix \ref{AppendixD}.
+Throughout this paper, we have { focussed on quantum channels whose fault tolerance is ensured by standard threshold theorems -- first LNP channels, and then more generally ELNP channels.
+This approach allows us to characterise general classes of quantum channels as fault-tolerant without requiring the proof of tailored threshold theorems for each channel, or requiring the use of tailored decoders.} It follows the lead of most previous approaches to fault tolerance and so is appropriate for contextualising most of these approaches, as is evident from Sec.~\ref{Sec:IV} and Appendix \ref{AppendixD}.

-However, as is clear from Sec.~\ref{Sec:II}, fault tolerance is naturally a decoder-dependent concept.
-We refer to decoder-dependent fault tolerance as \emph{conditional fault tolerance} -- fault tolerance of a quantum channel conditional on a particular decoder or class of decoders being used.
-A number of advantages may be realised by more explicitly accounting for this dependence in future work.

-First, it may be more feasible to derive sufficient conditions for conditional fault tolerance, to supplement the necessary condition we have derived in this work.

-Second, conditional fault tolerance could be more naturally adapted to cases of code families and decoders with pseudothresholds -- i.e.~where the effects of noise on logical qubits after error correction can be suppressed to be less than the effect of noise on physical qubits, but not arbitrarily suppressed.
-Formally, a code family has a pseudothreshold $\eta_s$ if there exists a decoder $\mathcal{D}$ such that

-for sufficiently large $l$.
-Here, $\mathcal{E}_k$ and $\mathcal{I}_k$ refer to the noise and identity channels respectively on a $k$ physical qubits.
-An appropriate corresponding defintion for fault tolerance on code families with pseudothresholds is that there exists a pseudothreshold noise rate $\eta_{s,\mathcal{A}}>0$ such that

-for sufficiently large $l$.
-Here, $A$ is the physical unitary operator $A$ corresponding to the logical operator $\bar{A}$ implemented by $\mathcal{A}$.

-This definition is much weaker than the definition of fault tolerance with a threshold in Sec.~\ref{Sec:II} and so requiring unconditional fault tolerance for all decoders with a pseudothreshold would be an unreasonably strong constraint, and hence one we have not pursued in this work.
-However, particular decoders with pseudothresholds can be appropriate in particular contexts, and so considering conditional fault tolerance (with this adapted definition) for these particular decoders could be valuable.
+{ Nevertheless, an alternative approach is possible and can allow for new approaches to implementing a universal set of logical operators.
+Specifically, recall from Sec.~\ref{Sec:IIA} that a quantum channel, $\mathcal{A}$ is fault-tolerant for a particular stochastic noise model, $\mathcal{E}$, provided that the code family has a threshold for the effective noise channel, $\mathcal{E}_{\mathcal{A}}$, i.e.~there exists a decoder $\mathcal{D}$ and threshold $\eta_{\mathcal{A}}>0$ such that